industria-elearning/moodle-aiprovider_datacurso/README.md

 3. Configure the following settings:
    - **License key**: Enter the license key that we copied in the [Obtain License Keys](#obtain-license-keys) section
-   - **Token threshold**: Enter the token threshold that we want to use to send alert notifications when the tokens are running low.

    ![Config](./_docs/images/aiprovider_datacurso_config.png)